Mission, Vision, Purpose 101 for Small Business Owners

 Your vision statement is your future story.
 It should be ambitious enough to inspire, but real enough to believe.

-We envision a world where ______________________________ so that ______________________________.
+We envision a world where __________ so that __________.

 Tips:

-• Speak in future tense.
+Speak in future tense.

-• Paint a picture people want to be part of.
+Paint a picture people want to be part of.

-• Keep it motivational.
+Keep it motivational.

 Examples of Vision Statements:

-• Patagonia: Patagonia doesn’t publish a classic “vision statement,” but it’s reflected in their actions:
+Patagonia: Patagonia doesn’t publish a classic “vision statement,” but it’s reflected in their actions:

-• Wild Palomino: “A world where small businesses and solopreneurs feel empowered and thrive on big-picture strategy - feeling less like solo hustlers and more like strategic leaders of their craft.”
+A world where people and planet thrive together — with business as a force for environmental good.Wild Palomino: “A world where small businesses and solopreneurs feel empowered and thrive on big-picture strategy - feeling less like solo hustlers and more like strategic leaders of their craft.”

 Step 4: Pressure Test It